Kaniva: Notable people

 Current coach of the North Melbourne Football Club, Alastair Clarkson, is from Kaniva.
 Roger Merrett and Glenn Hawker also hail from Kaniva.

 Illustrator Percy Leason was born and raised in Kaniva.
 His 'Wiregrass' cartoons are based on a Kaniva-like hamlet.
 The Kaniva College yearbook is called 'Wiregrass' in his honour.

-Artist Marcus Wills, winner of the 2006 Archibald Prize, was born & raised in Kaniva.
+Artist Marcus Wills, winner of the 2006 Archibald Prize, was born and raised in Kaniva.

 Sport

-The town has an Australian Rules football team Kaniva-Leeor competing in the Kowree-Naracoorte-Tatiara Football League.
+The town has an Australian Rules football team Kaniva-Leeor who have competed in the Horsham District Football League since 2021.
+They formerly competed in the Kowree-Naracoorte-Tatiara Football League.
 Kaniva-Leeor United formed following the 1997 merger between Kaniva and Leeor and includes players from the Kaniva-Serviceton area.
 The team, called the Cougars, wear royal blue, green and white.

 Kaniva's hockey teams are part of the Wimmera Hockey Association.
 They wear blue and white uniforms.
 The men's team is known as the Cobras and juniors as the Raiders.

 Golfers play at the course of the Kaniva Golf Club on Miram Dryweather Road.

 Kaniva has four cricket teams: juniors, C, B and A Grade.
 The Kaniva C Grade won 2010 and 2011 cricket premiership.